Skip to content

 Force a stuck door: the character's STR open-doors check; noise is the cost.

 The party must be exploring a dungeon (see EnterDungeon).
 Any attempt bangs on the door — the next wandering check takes the noise bonus — and a failed attempt alerts the room beyond, denying the party surprise there.
+A successful force is an opening: an unfound open-trigger room trap on either adjoining area gets its 2-in-6 spring check, and the forcing character is the one it lands on — or the next member standing, if an earlier spring felled them.

 Modes